Create and configure models

 - Finally, if the connector supports it, select whether the model should function as a basic model—retrieving individual records—or an aggregate model —aggregating multiple records and grouping them into fewer rows.

-Customize a Model
+Customize a model

 Customize how the model behaves by using model properties, fields, conditions, and actions.